 "Atlas Hachette, le tour du monde en 180 cartes", Hachette, 1956, p44

 A beautifully colored map, with no projected lines.
 Sign of times: this maps includes Cyprus and its railway.
-Opportunity some branch lines such as Elazig or Kirklareli are missing.
+Some branch lines such as Elazig or Kirklareli are missing.

 | ||Turkey, Railways in 1941 (270 Ko)|